TimBerti/ssvep-cvd/README.md

 ## Data Preprocessing

 During some measurements the EEG had random spikes, because the Bluetooth connection failed for a few milliseconds, causing the buffer of the EEG to overfill.
-These spikes were removed by taking the first difference of the signal, setting all values above a certain threshold to zero, and then integrating the signal again.
-In addition, a bandpass and a notch filter were applied to the signal.
+These spikes are removed by taking the first difference of the signal, setting all values above a certain threshold to zero, and then integrating the signal again.
+In addition, the signal is detrended using RANSAC regression and a bandpass and a notch filter are applied to the signal.

 The 8 dimensional EEG signal was then reduced to a 1 dimensional signal using Canonical Correlation Analysis with a generated reference signal, consisting of a sine and a cosine wave at the stimulus frequency and its second harmonic.